-Date: November 4, 2003.
-We thank Jon Faust, Dale Henderson, Lars Svensson and seminar participants at Banco de Portugal and the Federal Reserve Board for helpful comments.
+Date: This version: February 29, 2004.
+Previous version: November 4, 2003.
+We thank Michael Binder, Chuck Carlstrom, Betty Daniel, Behzad Diba, Jon Faust, Dale Henderson, Jim Nason, Lars Svensson, Martin Uribe and seminar participants at Banco de Portugal, Duke University, the Federal Reserve Bank of Cleveland, the Federal Reserve Board, and the ECB for helpful comments.
 Affiliations: Davig, The College of William and Mary (tadav3@wm.edu); Leeper, Indiana University and NBER (eleeper@indiana.edu); Chung, Indiana University (htchung@indiana.edu).

-©2003 by Troy Davig, Eric M. Leeper, and Hess Chung.
+©2004 by Troy Davig, Eric M. Leeper, and Hess Chung.
 This material may be reproduced for educational and research purposes so long as the document is not altered and this copyright notice is included in the copies.

-A growing body of work estimates policy rules over different time periods to find that critical parameters have changed in important ways over time.
-Those parameters are critical because in simple theoretical models they can determine existence and uniqueness of equilibrium.
-In light of this evidence, there has been surprisingly little formal modeling of environments where regime change is stochastic and the objects subject to change are parameters determining how the economy feeds back to policy choice.
+it is surprising that there is little formal modeling of environments where on-going regime change is stochastic and the objects subject to change are parameters determining how the economy feeds back to policy choice.

-This paper allows interest rate rules for monetary policy and tax rules for fiscal policy to change stochastically between two regimes.
-In the first regime monetary policy follows the Taylor (1993) principle and taxes rise strongly with increases in the real value of government debt; in the second regime the Taylor principle fails to hold and taxes follow an exogenous stochastic process.
+This paper is the first step of a broader research agenda that explores how moving to environments in which monetary and fiscal regimes evolve according to a Markov process can change the impacts of and, more generally, the analysis of monetary and fiscal policies.
+We consider interest rate rules for monetary policy and tax rules for fiscal policy; the rules switch stochastically between two regimes.
+In one regime monetary policy follows the Taylor (1993) principle and taxes rise strongly with increases in the real value of government debt; in another regime the Taylor principle fails to hold and taxes follow an exogenous stochastic process.
+Using convenient specifications of policy rules, an analytical example shows that a unique bounded non-Ricardian equilibrium exists in this environment.